Shop Floret Seeds

 I want to save my seeds but don’t know where to start.
 Do you have any advice?

-There is very little information about flower seed saving at this time.
-We are in the process of creating new resources all about this topic.
 In the meantime, be sure to check out Dawn Creek Farm (sign up for her newsletter for seed-saving tips) and Blomma Flower Farm has some wonderful how-to videos on Instagram.

 If you have a copy of Discovering Dahlias, you can find seed-saving instructions starting on page 100.